kshitiz-gupta93/WebDesign/Google Sheets/README.md

 8) User can drag and drop both text and image objects by selecting the border of the object.

-9) User can add a new slide by clicking on add button
+9) User can add a new slide by clicking on add button.

 10) User can present the current slide on click of present button